freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/troughs.md

 ## Coil Setup

-VPE's trough supports two coils, an entry coil which drains the ball from the outhole into the trough, and an eject coil which pushes a new ball into the plunger lane.
+VPE's trough supports up to two coils, an entry coil which drains the ball from the outhole into the trough, and an eject coil which pushes a new ball into the plunger lane.
 To configure the coils, open the [coil manager](../../editor/coil-manager.md), find or add the coils, and link them to the trough like you did with the switches:

 ![Coil Manager](trough-coils.png)

+> [!NOTE]
+> Depending on which trough type is set, different coils and switches show up under the trough device.